 terms and conditions applied in relation to support provided to final recipients, including pricing (Article 7(2)(c) of the CDR).
 Pricing should cover the range of prices for different types of services and additional advantages offered compared to a standard commercial transaction (e.g. reduction of collaterals, facilities in reimbursement in case of repayment difficulties, the possibility or not to provide technical and/or financial advice in specific fields for complex projects, etc.).
 Where the price is not pre-determined by the provider for a given type of service, the method for calculating the price, or a sufficiently detailed estimate, should be foreseen and communicated.

-The terms and conditions could take the form of a simple step-by-step guide helping the final recipients to understand how they should present their requests for investments may be envisaged.
+The terms and conditions could take the form of a simple step-by-step guide helping the final recipients to understand how they should present their requests for investments what types of services are to be rendered and what type of remuneration will be covered by the contract.

 in cases where the body implementing the financial instrument allocates its own financial resources to the financial instrument or shares the risk, proposed measures to align interests and to mitigate possible conflicts of interest (Article 7(2)(f) of the CDR).
 A measure to effectively align interests between the investors would be the establishment of an appropriate profit and risk sharing structure for the financial resources invested by the body.